-The granting of a conditional marketing authorization will allow medicines to reach patients with unmet medical needs earlier than might otherwise be the case and will ensure that additional data on a product are generated, submitted, assessed and acted upon.
-Although we may seek a conditional marketing authorization for one or more of our product candidates by the EMA, the EMA or CHMP may ultimately not agree that the requirements for such conditional marketing authorization have been satisfied.
+Although we may seek a conditional marketing authorization for one or more of our product candidates by the European Commission, the EMA or the European Commission may ultimately not agree that the requirements for such conditional marketing authorization have been satisfied.

 Our clinical trial results may also not support approval, whether accelerated approval, conditional marketing authorizations, or regular approval.
-The results of pre-clinical and clinical studies may not be predictive of the results of later-stage clinical trials, and product candidates in later stages of clinical trials may fail to show the desired safety and efficacy despite having progressed through pre-clinical studies and initial clinical trials.
+The results of pre-clinical and clinical studies may not be predictive of the results of later stage clinical trials, and product candidates in later stages of clinical trials may fail to show the desired safety and efficacy despite having progressed through pre-clinical studies and initial clinical trials.